 - Jenny Lake Scenic Drive – Explore this scenic one-way road along the east shore of Jenny Lake.
 This 2.5-mile paved road offers parking lots and pullouts to view the peaks.

 - Moose-Wilson Road – Traverse this narrow two-way road between Moose and Wilson.
 Closed to RVs and trailers, 1.5 miles of the road is unpaved.
 During our drive after a rainy day, the road had many deep water-filled craters.
 Construction along this road is scheduled for 2022-2023 which includes paving the gravel section.

-- Signal Mountain Summit Road – The road climbs 800 feet during the 5 mile, many switchback route to a parking lot and short walk to two overlooks with panormaic views of the Teton Range, Jackson Hole, and Jackson Lake.
+- Signal Mountain Summit Road – The road climbs 800 feet during the 5-mile, many-switchback route to a parking lot and a short walk to two overlooks with panoramic views of the Teton Range, Jackson Hole, and Jackson Lake.

-- Grassy Lake Road – 36 mile dirt road connecting Flagg Ranch to Ashton, Idaho.
-High clearance vehicles are recommended.
-Along this road, Cascade Creek traihead offers a 4 mile hike to waterfalls.
+- Grassy Lake Road – 36-mile dirt road connecting Flagg Ranch to Ashton, Idaho.
+High-clearance vehicles are recommended.
+Along this road, Cascade Creek trailhead offers a 4-mile hike to waterfalls.
 Grassy Lake Reservoir is a popular fishing spot.

 Grand Teton Three-Day Itinerary with Kids